TEREZIN MUSIC FOUNDATION

 "My most rewarding experiences are related to the many discussion groups I conduct in schools and other settings and the many projects and Ph.D. theses I had the privilege to supervise over the years that had dealt with the Holocaust.
 I also have several scientific publications on the topic of survival and recovery from extreme conditions.

-Anna is author of the book My Mother's Eyes, a collection of stories about her camp experiences.
+Anna is author of the book My Mother's Eyes, a collection of stories about her imprisonment in and liberation from Auschwitz.

 TEREZÍN MUSIC FOUNDATION Executive Director Mark Ludwig